tokio-rs/website/content/docs/going-deeper/building-runtime.md

 # }
 ```

-There are few things of note.
+There are a few things of note.
 First, the `enter` thing just ensures that we
 don't run multiple executors on the same thread at the same time.
 Running
 multiple executors would get one of them blocked, which would act in a very not
 useful way, therefore this is footgun prevention.